 Small Christian Communities are groups that gather regularly to share their faith, help each other in their Christian way through daily life, relate Scripture to the world around them, and reach out in service to others.
 At meetings they share the next Sunday’s Scripture readings and relate these to their present-day lives.
 If interested in joining a Small Christian Community please contact us.

 This group is for the women of our parish 18(ish) and older.
-We host Ladies Night Out events four times a year.
+We host Ladies Night Out events 3-4 times a year, where we gather for Adoration of the Blessed Sacrament, celebrate Mass, and enjoy a potluck dinner.
+We try to include a fun craft or activity as well, like learning to line dance or making rose petal bath salts.
 To learn more about women at St. Joseph please click here and join our Flocknote group "STJG Women's Group" to make sure you know about our upcoming events.*

 Young Adult Group